abhishekarya1/Hash-Define-myNotes/content/java/excep.md

 }
 ```

+### Overriding
-**Overriding**: An overriding method (subclass) can declare fewer exceptions than those already declared by the overriden method (superclass).
+An overriding method (subclass) can declare fewer exceptions than those already declared by the overriden method (superclass).
 In simple words, we can't add more **checked** exceptions to subclass method, **but can add unchecked ones and subclass of exception declared in superclass method**.
 ```java
 class A{
 	void foo() throws IOException{ }